 Living on credit and not paying back what we owe is not a godly trait.
 Christians should be faithful stewards for their resources.
 God’s children can’t witness for Him when they are not faithful in their finances.

 Sometimes the believers invest their money and lose due to factors beyond their control (ex. health problems, accidents, death…etc.).
-In this case, it is not wrong to seek help.
+In this case, it is not wrong to seek help, rather than to file bankruptcy.
 There are several types of bankruptcies for different purposes. some kinds actually give the believer time to pay his debts or pay back a portion of the debt based on the income.
 Whatever the case, the believer should not take advantage of the legal system but instead be true to the scriptures and use the right relief to His situation.

 Check out our Bible Answers page for more information on a variety of topics.